jmichault/PersonFS/README.en.md

 #Installation
 ## prerequisites
-The “requests” and “gedcomx-v1” (>=1.0.8) python modules must be installed (under linux: ` pip install --upgrade requests gedcomx-v1 ` ).
+The gramplet uses “requests” and “gedcomx-v1” (>=1.0.12) python modules.
-Therefore this plugin cannot be used with the AIO distribution of gramps.
+Therefore this plugin cannot be used with the official AIO distribution of gramps.

+You can install 'requests' and 'gedcomx-v1' manually, or let the gramplet install them automatically (requires pip).
+For windows, you can try the AIO distribution that comes with PersonFS.

 ## loading the zip
 On the [project homepage](https://github.com/jmichault/PersonFS), click “Releases” (right), and in “Assets” choose the PersonFS.zip file).